 Educational Psychologists have degrees in psychology (the study of how people think, feel and behave) and higher degrees in Educational Psychology which is the practical application of psychology to children and schools.
 Educational Psychologists currently employed in the service are trained teachers and have a minimum of two years teaching experience.
-They are bound by an international Codes of Ethics, and both our Educational Psychologists are registered to practice by the Health Professionals Council UK (HPC).
-They are also Chartered Psychologists with the British Psychological Society or the Hong Kong Psychological Society.
+They are bound by an international Codes of Ethics, and are registered with the British Psychological Society or the Hong Kong Psychological Society.

 About the ESF Educational Psychology Services